LeOS-GSI/LeOSContacts/README.md

-# Private Contacts #
+# LeOS Contacts #

+_LeOS contacts is a googlefree Fork of Private Contacts._
-_Private Contacts_ is an Android app to manage your contacts with additional features for **privacy** and **data protection** not offered by your phone's default contacts app.
+LeOS Contacts is an Android app to manage your contacts with additional features for **privacy** and **data protection** not offered by your phone's default contacts app.

 When any app (e.g. a messenger like WhatsApp) asks for permission to access your phone's contacts, the choice is purely binary: You either give it access to **all** your contacts or none of them.
 In that moment you will likely feel fine about sharing the phone-numbers of your friends who also have the same app installed, anyway.
 However, what about the phone number of your doctor, your therapist, etc.?
 Do you really want to provide that information to everyone asking?
 Often, the mere presence of that contact on your phone is enough to deduce a lot about your health, preferences and behavior.

 ## What the app can do right now
 Right now, the app simply offers you the typical functionalities of a contacts app without sharing its contacts with any other app.
-If an app has the permission to access the phone's contacts, it will **not** get those stored in _Private Contacts_ anyway.
+If an app has the permission to access the phone's contacts, it will **not** get those stored in _LeOS Contacts_ anyway.

 The app supports caller-detection, displaying a notification if a known contact is calling you.
 Unfortunately, that depends heavily on manufacturer and Android version.
 For that reason it is not 100% reliable yet (feedback is very welcome).